KeelerLab/Neuron-IMC-Processing-and-Analysis/README.md

 # Neuron-IMC-Processing-and-Analysis

 This repository hosts a comprehensive pipeline incorporating adapted code from referenced GitHub repositories  for the processing of Imaging Mass Cytometry (IMC) images specifically tailored for neuronal analysis.
 Imaging Mass Cytometry is a powerful technique that combines cytometry principles with high-resolution imaging to provide detailed spatial information about molecular expression in tissues.
 We have done a concise step by step guide on how to set up and run this pipeline.
+We hereby acknowledge the contributions of all relevant works in our endeavor.
+As we embark on constructing a workflow tailored for the analysis of neurons via IMC, we are committed to openly sharing this resource with the broader community.
+We eagerly invite feedback and collaboration to refine and enhance our approach.

 ### Key Features: